 Premises Liability: What You Need To Know

 Premises liability claims are unfortunately more common than many people realize.
 Building owners are legally required to provide safe conditions for everyone passing through.
 When that doesn’t happen, you have rights.
-Bragoli & Associates has worked with clients throughout New York who are involved in these situations.
+Bragoli & Associates has worked with clients throughout Long Island who are involved in these situations.

 Common Examples Of Cases We Handle